|Jon Held's sailboat Steelin Time|

 Click on any of the above links to get to other pages of the website.

-My OLD email jheld at ksu dot edu and no longer works, I check n0ryq at juno dot com (Note the 2nd character is a number zero 0 not a capital O) every day.
+My email is jheld at ksu dot edu, it gets auto forwarded to my juno that I check n0ryq at juno dot com (Note the 2nd character is a number zero 0 not a capital O) every day.
 I also have jheldatksuedu at gmail dot com , but check it about one a month or less.

 I started this website to keep my friends updated on my planned circumnavigation in my sailboat,